Why Do Cats Like To Knock Things Over? A Comparison with Other Pets and Dogs

 Toys and Engagement

 It's essential to provide plenty of stimulating activities for your cat to prevent boredom and the resulting naughty behavior.
 Interactive toys, puzzle feeders, and regular playtime can go a long way in keeping your cat entertained and mentally engaged.
+For pet parents who like to monitor playtime when they're away, the WaggleCam Pro offers an easy way to check in.

 Communication and Attention-Seeking